 |Legislative Advocacy Archives|

 In 2013, the VBA legislative agenda included seven pieces of proposed legislation recommended by the Wills, Trusts & Estates Section and four amendments to sections of the Code of Virginia based on suggestions from the Boyd-Graves Conference.
 Lobbying also was done on behalf of the Supreme Court of Virginia, Legal Services Corporation of Virginia and the Virginia State Bar Council, as well as the Virginia Family Law Coalition and VBA Commission on the Needs of Children.
 By mid-March, the governor had approved two bills proposed on behalf of the VBA and its affiliates, and was reviewing the others.
 The General Assembly convened Jan.
 9 and adjourned Sine Die on Feb.
-23. Should the governor amend or veto bills, they will be considered at the General Assembly reconvened session on April 3.
+23. The governor's amended or vetoed bills were considered at the General Assembly reconvened session on April 3.

 The 2012 legislative agenda included bills suggested by the Wills, Trusts & Estates Section, the Business Law Section, the Elder Law Section and groups affiliated with the VBA.
 See how the legislative session unfolded and bills progressed in the General Assembly

 You can read the VBA summary of its principal activities at the 2011 regular session of the Virginia General Assembly.
-Most of the new legislation covered in the summary took effect on July 1, 2011.
+Most of the new legislation covered in the summary took effect on July 1, 2011.2011 Highlights

 Section-Specific Legislative Reports